How to use the Pregnancy Due Date Calculator

 - The nerves and muscles begin to work together.
 Your baby can make a fist.

-- The external sex organs show if your baby is a boy or girl.
+- The external sex organs show if your baby is a boy or a girl.

 - Eyelids close to protect the developing eyes.
 They will not open again until week 28.